Screenings & Resources

 Screening for Children Three to Five (Preschool)

 If your child is a preschooler, and you have concerns about his or her development, the Bethel School District offers monthly screenings for preschool children to provide information to parents on school related development.
 Parents are encouraged to take advantage of this free service, especially if you have questions regarding your child’s development.
 Vision, hearing, and motor screenings are provided, as well as information on how your child is doing with language, learning and behavior skills.
 If you wish to schedule your child for a screening appointment, please contact the early childhood Child Find appointment line at 253.800.4100.
 Child Find screenings for children ages three to five are scheduled once a month, usually the second Friday of the month from October to May, with additional screenings in August.
-The screenings are conducted at Bethel Early Learning Center in Spanaway.
+The screenings are conducted at the District Office in Portable 2 in Spanaway.